 - Manage the pace of the call.
 The first topic is always the time-eater—everyone wants to be heard on the first topic.
 Stay in control and manage the timing.
-Encourage participants to write down any additional thoughts they might have about an issue and send them to you after the meeting, then move on.
+Encourage participants to write down any additional thoughts about an issue and send them to you after the meeting, then move on.

 - Make the call interactive.
 Asking for frequent input ensures that your participants stay on their toes and keeps minds from wandering (including your own.)
 Effective conference calls aren’t just one person talking the entire time.

-- If possible, record the call to make available for future listening.
-This is especially helpful if not all participants can make it, but also allows everyone to go back and reference the meeting in the future.
+- If possible, record the call to make it available for future listening.
+This is especially helpful if not all participants can make it, but it also allows everyone to go back and reference the meeting in the future.
 Be sure all participants are aware that they are being recorded.

 - Avoid any ambiguity about the resolution and the action items from the call.
 Effective conference calls are about execution.
-Insist on next steps, personal accountability, and action.
+Insist on the next steps, personal accountability, and action.

 - Keep it short and sweet.
 As I’ve mentioned in a previous article, people tend to lose focus before the 20-minute mark of any meeting.
 Limit So limit conference calls to 45 minutes maximum to get the most out of your participants.